ufjschool/ob-s14/drafts/second/HauntedStory.md

 The FPI said they are part of a network of paranormal investigation teams in Florida and around the nation.
 At a moment’s notice they can call upon their sister team in St. Augustine for help.

 They receive calls weekly from people inquiring about paranormal activity.
 The month of October is their busiest month.
-They pursue private investigations within a 2-hour radius of Gainesville, and will refer investigations outside of this radius to other teams.
+They pursue private investigations within a two-hour radius of Gainesville and refer investigations outside of this radius to other teams.

 The FPI doesn’t consider Gainesville to be a haunted city.
-Because it isn’t a haunted city, they believe that people aren’t too quick to assume that something strange is something paranormal, thus they don’t do very many private investigations in Gainesville.
+Because it isn’t a haunted city, they believe that people aren’t too quick to assume that something strange is something paranormal, thus they don’t do many private investigations in Gainesville.

 The FPI believes that ghost stories stick around when generations of people live in a city.
 They said because of the university, Gainesville’s population is constantly being replenished with new people.
 The stories don’t stick.
 But they wouldn’t consider what they research to be ghost stories.